Home - Page

 Tags: , ,

-Grollen Beast Master Ranger
+Grollen Beast Tamer Experience

 Posted on April 9, 2016 in Character-Experience Steel-Realms

-Steel Realms
+Steel Realms Logo

-Grollen combine their veneration of Ezrilus and Rastur in a special way as a Great Protector – their animal companion is always a large cat or hyena and requires a Character Trial.
+_ is one of the Cultural Experiences of the Steel Realms; Grollen combine their veneration of Ezrilus and Rastur in a special way as a Great Protector – their animal companion is always a large cat or hyena and requires a Character Trial.
 Characters want to to develop this class path give up their background selection for a custom background that must be taken, and then a trial that must happen when they take upon the mantle.
 See Ranger Steel Realms Archetype Characters.

 Trial of the Grollen Beast Master